 | Wrong starting number | Started with 5 instead of 1 for ascending | Ask: “For going up, which number is smallest?
 Start there.” |

-| Ascending and descending mixed up | Called ascending order “descending” | Return to staircase/slide analogy ascending = up like stairs |
+| Ascending and descending mixed up | Called ascending order “descending” | Return to the staircase/slide analogy.
+Ascending = up like stairs |

 | Correct order, wrong label | Ordered 9, 6, 3 but called it “ascending” | Check: “Is each number bigger than before?
 No, this is descending.” |